waw-muzik/rfcs/active-rfcs/0004-api-versioning.md

 curl -i -H " Accept: application/vnd.wawmuzik.v1+json" -H "Content-Type: application/json" http://app.wawmuzik.com/auth/login
 ```

-the response will be come with this type of header:
+the response will come with this type of header:

 ```bash
 Content-Type: application/vnd.wawmuzik.v1+json
 ```

-In backend, in our routers, we will need to check this header before do something in the ednpoint, so we will need to make a Factory that manage this behaviour.
+In backend, in our routers, we will need to check this header before doing anything in the endpoint, so we will have to make a Factory that manages this behaviour.

 For now, requests that don't have this header will be redirected to the first version of our API.
-This approach will be for now, because in the future, when we will remove this 1 version, requests that don't have this header, will be redirected to the latest version
+This approach will be for now, because in the future, when we will remove this 1 version, requests that don't have this header will be redirected to the lastest version

 # Drawbacks